Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The 42.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 44.5 total in this contest.

-- Rams games this season feature an average total of 49.7 points, a number 5.2 points higher than Sunday's over/under.
+- The Rams and their opponents have scored an average of 49.7 points per game in 2021, 5.2 more than Sunday's total.

-- The 44.5-point over/under for this game is 2.4 points below the 46.9 points per game average total in 49ers games this season.

 Rams stats and trends